emilybetter/cse15l-lab-reports/lab-report-3-week-5.md

 In this lab report, I will be exploring 3 command line options for the find command through some examples in `./technical`

-This command finds all the files which are modified more than x days back.
-In this example, x is 5 days.
-You can also find files which are modified greater than y days ago, or files which are modified more than x days back and less than y days.
+The size command can be used to find files of a certain size.
+You can have a lower bound (files greater than X size), an upper bound (files less than X size), or both (greater than X size and less than Y size).
+You can also use it with file extensions (.txt files greater than size X, etc).
+This command can be very useful if you need to sort by size, or find the biggest/smallest files in a directory.

 ###### -size
 ```